Ioannis Katsoyiannis: Involvement with the Greek and European Chemical Society

 Ioannis Katsoyiannis was from January 2022 until December 2024, the President of the Association of Greek Chemists (Ένωση Ελλήνων Χημικών).
 He was the vice president from 2018 to 2021.
 From 2018 until 2023, he was chair of the scientific department of Environment, Health and Safety at Work of the Association of Greek Chemists.
 From November 2015 until November 2018, he was member of the steering committee of the Regional Branch of Central and Western Macedonia of the AGC.
 Since 2012, he is member of the General Assembly of the Association of Greek Chemists, which meets twice a year in the headquarters of the Association of Greek Chemists in Athens.

 Since 2015, he is the delegate of the Association of Greek Chemists to the Division of Chemistry and Environment of the European Chemical Society.
 From March 2018 until December 2023, he was the chairperson of the Division of Chemistry and Environment of the European Chemical Society.
-From March 2018, he serves as editor for the journal Environmental Science and Pollution Research. and was member of the editorial board for the journal Sustainability (Switzerland) until 2023.
+From March 2018 until February 8, 2026, he served as editor for the journal Environmental Science and Pollution Research. and was member of the editorial board for the journal Sustainability (Switzerland) until 2023.
 From 2018 until 2022, he was member of the selection committee for the historical landmarks of Chemistry, a project organized by EuChemS.
 From 2018 up to 2021 he was member of the editorial board of the EuChemS quarterly publication Chemistry in Europe.
 In October 2019 he was elected member of the executive board of EuChemS by the EuChemS general assembly held in Bucharest. and his term ended on 31 December 2023.

 Conference organization and invited lectures

-In June 9, 2017, he organized the workshop "sustainable water treatment and energy transition", sponsored by the German Academic Exchange Service (DAAD) and the Association of Greek Chemists.
+On June 9, 2017, he organized the workshop "sustainable water treatment and energy transition", sponsored by the German Academic Exchange Service (DAAD) and the Association of Greek Chemists.
 Furthermore, he was the chair of the organizing committee of the 2016 Panhellenic Chemistry Conference, which was held in Thessaloniki and attracted more than 1000 participants.
 In 2019, he was the President of the 17th International Conference of Chemistry and the Environment (ICCE), took place in 2019, in Thessaloniki.
 This is the official environmental chemistry conference of EuChemS, organized by the division of Chemistry and Environment of EuChemS.
 The 17th ICCE and took place under the auspices of the president of Hellenic Republic, Professor Dr. Prokopios Pavlopoulos.